-4.2 Solutions for reducing barriers to women's representation and meaningful participation posited in existing literature
+4.2 Solutions for reducing barriers to women's representation and meaningful participation in existing literature

-- Organize separate consultation meetings for men and women to facilitate women's participation. - Consider having female surveyors on survey teams (Foerster and Vermeulen 2019, p .15) so that women feel comfortable responding to the questions, particularly those concerning sensitive topics, such as GBV. - Monitor female participation during meetings through qualitative and quantitative indicators. - Build capacity of women's organization and groups to develop a collective female identity (Kodama et al. 2016, p.
-35).
+- Organize separate consultation meetings for men and women to facilitate women's participation. - Consider having female surveyors on survey teams (Foerster and Vermeulen 2019, p .15)1 so that women feel comfortable responding to the questions, particularly those concerning sensitive topics, such as GBV. - Monitor female participation during meetings through qualitative and quantitative indicators. - Build capacity of women's organization and groups to develop a collective female identity (Kodama et al. 2016, p.
+35).2

-4.3 Gaps in the literature - How power imbalances and inequality in society may affect data collection for the GA
+4.3 Gaps in the literature - How power imbalances and inequality in society affect data collection

-The literature on gender & infrastructure is similar to the rest of the development literature on gender because it does not adequately acknowledge power imbalances that reproduce gender-based inequities in society.
-However, reducing gender gaps to problems that can be corrected through apolitical developmental interventions ignores the intractable complexities of social and political inequities.
 The following are three areas relating to political and social inequities that are not adequately addressed in the literature and are likely to affect the process of collecting data for the GA.